Soopro/rafiki/theme_config.md

 	4. `date_format` - **[ str ]** date string format
 	5. `perpage` - **[ int ]** entries of perpage use for create template
   6. `markdown` - **[ bool ]** switcher of markdown mode in content
+  7. `ignore_locked_templates` - **[ bool ]** with this option, the template will not skip from editor list if it is belong to locked page, such as `index` page with template `index` is locked as default.
-	7. [ custom ] - options allow theme author to create custom options by self.
+	8. [ custom ] - options allow theme author to create custom options by self.

 * `styles`: **[ str ]** custom theme styles, you might need put this in your templates with `<style>` tags. etc., ```<style>{{theme_meta.styles}}<style>```